Pokhran

-Pokhran is a village and a municipality located, outside of Jaisalmer city in the Jaisalmer district of the Indian state of Rajasthan.
-It is a remote location in the Thar Desert region and served as the site for India's first underground nuclear weapon test.
+Pokhran (official spelling Pokaran; पोकरण) is a town and a municipality located 112 km east of Jaisalmer city in the Jaisalmer district of the Indian state of Rajasthan.
+It is situated in the Thar Desert region.
+Surrounded by rocks, sand and five salt ranges, the word "Pokaran" (पोकरण) means "place surrounded by five salt-ranges" in Rajasthani.
+The site for India's first and second underground nuclear weapon test is near Pokhran.